-Prime Contractor Name: Date:
+Prime (Contractor Name: Date:

 1 WorkSafeBC Clearance attached Date:

-2 SAFE Certification Number# Expiry date:
+2 SAFE Certification Number# Expi ry date:

+1

 3 Safety Program Content Present?

-Statement of Contractor's safety policy and individ ual responsibilities.
+Statement of Contractor's safety policy and individ dual responsibilitie S.

 Safety meeting requirements (including document ing them).

-Incident Investigation process (including close calls i).
+Incident Investigation process (including close calls s).

 Inspection and auditing procedures (including hou sekeeping).

-Department of Transportation compliance procedulicenses, truck log books). ures (i.e. copies of drive r's
+Department of Transportation compliance proced licenses, truck log books). ures (i.e. copies of driver's

 Employee training process

-Specific work rules and/or processes (i.e. SWP's, So OP's, etc.)
+Specific work rules and/or processes (i.e. SWP's, SOP's, etc.)

 WHMIS training.

-Emergency Procedures
+Emergency Procedures Fire Prevention and Suppression Emerger First aid procedures Spill procedures Natural disaster procedures Emergency medical evacuation First aid assessments (prior to starting in Fatalities procedure

 Lockout/Tagout procedures

 PPE requirements.

-Notification Procedures for Serious/Fatal injuries (i.e. Worker's, WSBC, RCMP).
+Notification Procedures for Serious/Fatal injuries (i.e. Worker's, WSB SC, RCMP).

-Corrective Action Procedures (i.e. progressive discipline process).
+Corrective Action Procedures (i.e. progressive disc ipline process).

 Documented Risk Assessment Process

 Subcontractor hiring criteria

-Faller supervision (if hand falling is to take place)

-Improvements Required Required Corrective Action Person Responsible By When Date Done Prime Co Prime Contractor Representative Name:Signature: Tenure#Signature: Date:
+Improvements Required Required Corrective Action Person Responsible By When Date Done Prime (Contractor Representative Name: Signature: Tenure #Licensee Name: Signature: Date:

-Form 19 - Prime Contractor Agreement THIS AGREEMENT is made effective the day of , 20 BETWEEN: , a corporation governed by the Canada Business Corporations Act and extra-provincially registered in British Columbia, having an office located at (the "Company") AND: , a British Columbia company, having a registered office at (the "Prime Contractor") WHEREAS: (A) The Company and the Prime Contractor entered into a Contract (the "Contract") dated , 20__wherein the Prime Contractor agreed to perform certain Work on the Area of Operation as set out in the Contract; (B)The Area of Operation is a multiple-employer workplace under the Workers Compensation Act (the "Act"); and (C) The Prime Contractor has agreed with the Company to be designated as the prime contractor for the purposes of coordinating occupational health and safety matters under the Act and the written policies of the Company at the
+THIS AGREEMENT is made effective the day of , 20 BETWEEN: , a corporation governed by the Canada Business Corporations Act and extra-provincially registered in British Columbia, having an office located at (the "Company") AND: , a British Columbia company, having a registered office at (the "Prime Contractor") WHEREAS: (A) The Company and the Prime Contractor entered into a , 20__wherein the Prime Contractor agreed to perform certain Work on the Area of Operation as set out in

+(B)The Area of Operation is a multiple-employer workplace under the Workers Compensation Act (the "Act"); and

+(C) The Prime Contractor has agreed with the Company to be designated as the prime contractor for the purposes of coordinating occupational health and safety matters under the Act and the written policies of the Company at the Workplaces designated herein on the terms and conditions set out in this Agreement.